kevinolega/callcentertrainingtips/cta/support.md

 If you get these freebies, we both get a benefit.

-**[Create a Dropbox account so we both get free 500mb online storage][6]**.
+**[Create a Dropbox account, so we both get free 500mb online storage][6]**.

 This is perfect for saving your resume, having a private backup of your photos and files that you can access from any computer.

-**[Create an Uber account so we both get free rides][7]**.
+**[Create an Uber account, so we both get free rides][7]**.

 Uber is better than taking a taxi.
-Install both Uber and Grab and you never need to buy a car in the city.
+Install both Uber and Grab, and you never need to buy a car in the city.

-**[Create a Grab account and we both get a Php 40 discount][8]**.
+**[Create a Grab account, and we both get a Php 40 discount][8]**.

 Grab is an alternate to uber and beats taking a taxi.
-Install both Uber and Grab and you never need to buy a car in the city.
+Install both Uber and Grab, and you never need to buy a car in the city.
 Use the code: GRABKEVINOLEGA

 **[Buy from my Online Store][9]**.